Text Size

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.
 (US)

 You can reach me by This email address is being protected from spambots.
 You need JavaScript enabled to view it., or on Instagram, Bluesky, or Facebook, and I’ll respond as soon as I can.
-I’m happy to help with any obscure query to which you can’t find an answer on this website, or in the many articles by or interviews with me online.
+I’m happy to help with any obscure query to which you can’t find an answer on this website or in the many articles by or interviews with me online.
 Sorry I can't visit book clubs in person or virtually, or comment on anyone's work, because I'm always writing.

 SELECT WORKS

 Inspired by the adolescence of the extraordinary Regency diarist Anne Lister (subject of the BBC/HBO series Gentleman Jack), my 2023 novel Learned by Heart is set in 1805 at the York boarding school where she met the Indian orphan heiress Eliza Raine.
+I am developing a television adaptation.

 Set in Dublin during the Great Flu pandemic in 1918 (and written before COVID-19), The Pull of the Stars (2020) is about a nurse midwife, a doctor and a volunteer helper living through three days in a maternity quarantine ward.
 I adapted it for its world premiere on stage at Gate Theatre Dublin in 2024.